 Former Bin Laden Secretary Charged

-An American citizen who allegedly once served as personal secretary to Osama bin Laden was ordered held without bail Monday on charges that he was part of the conspiracy behind the 1998 embassy bombings in Africa.
+to Osama bin Laden was ordered held without bail Monday on charges

 [Associated Press]